darno63/GCP_AggieHacks/README.md

 ## Exploratory Data Analysis

 Next did a deep dive into the data in order to find trends among subsets.
 In the file `EDA.ipynb` we documented our code as we analyzed various demographic groupings to see how they relate to opinions about the COVID-19 vaccine.

+In order to run the file please unzip `finaldata3.zip` to the same folder